Nur-Aliza/classifying-and-predicting-students-graduation/README.md

-# projek-model-ai
-# ini merupakan repositori penyimpanan untuk hasil tugas kelompok matakuliah Kecerdasan Tiruan
-# file Decision Tree.pdf merupakan file hasil pembuatan visualisasi dari model Decision Tree kami
+# Classifying and Predicting Students Graduation Project
+ This is the repository for my work in a group project for Artificial Intelligence Course Decision Tree.pdf is the visualization file for the model in the project